 - Now it's time to make your way through that massive pile of apples!
 Peel, quarter, and core them, then chop into chunks.
 Scoop into a big bowl then, when it's all finally done, cover in the juice of the half lemon, and add the sugars and spices.
 Stir all together then tip into a big saucepan.

-- Add a splash of water and cook over medium low heat.
+- Add a splash of water to the apples and cook over medium low heat.
 Stir regularly as the apples cook and soften.
-Once the pieces can be broken up with the edge of a wooden spoon and the liquid is mostly evaporated, tip back into the bowl and add half of the Werther's Originals.
+Once the pieces can be broken up with the edge of a wooden spoon and the liquid is mostly evaporated, tip it all back into the bowl and add half of the Werther's Originals.
 Stir to combine and leave to cool.

 - Preheat the oven to 220°C/200°C fan/430°F. Remove the pie base from the fridge and fill it with the apples.
 Top the filling with the rest of the Werther's Originals.